vectordotdev/vector/website/content/en/guides/level-up/csv-enrichment-guide.md

 log.

-The key benefit to using `enrichment tables` in this case is that you can enrich your observability data to trigger an alert on your on-premise network from a data source that is also securely on your on-premise server; in other words, you don't need to worry about uploading the data source containing potentially sensitive or proprietary information to a 3rd party log management solution.
+The key benefit to using `enrichment tables` in this case is that you can enrich your observability data to trigger an alert from a data source.
+In cases where you want to avoid exposing this data source due to its sensitivity, you can do this entirely on your on-premise infrastructure, rather than uploading the dataset to a 3rd-party log management solution.

-Let's assume that you have a `csv` file containing a list of sensitive IP addresses that's deemed suspicious for your company for one reason or another.
+Let's assume that you have a `csv` file containing a list of sensitive IP addresses that's deemed suspicious for your company for one reason or another whether it be from your own proprietary list or a 3rd-party source, such as [Emerging Threats][Emerging Threats] or [FBI InfraGard][FBI InfraGard].
 Any IP address that's on the list that attempts to access specific URL on your service must trigger an alert to your team for further investigation.
 In that case, you can set your `csv` file, let's call it  similarly to below:

 ``` csv